Trump is considering pulling the U.S. from Paris climate deal

 Trump tweeted Wednesday that he "will be announcing my decision on the Paris Accord over the next few days."

+During a brief photo opportunity later Wednesday with Vietnamese Prime Minister Nguyen Xuan Phuc, Trump told reporters in the Oval Office that he would make a decision on the Paris accord "very soon."

+"I'm hearing from a lot of people, both ways," he said about the climate deal.

-The non-binding climate deal is set to take effect in 2020, and asks that all signing countries — rich and poor — take concrete steps to reduce their emissions in the face of climate change, while leaving some flexibility for how they do it.
+The non-binding agreement is set to take effect in 2020, and asks that all signing countries — rich and poor — take concrete steps to reduce their carbon emissions in the face of climate change, while leaving some flexibility for how they do it.

 The Obama administration pledged a 26 to 28 percent cut in U.S. emissions, which Republicans have criticized for potentially having a negative impact on the American economy and its energy sector.